ScottyLabs/cmumaps/apps/data/README.md

 #### Deserialization

-Populate the database by running the following command in `apps/data`:
+Make sure the server is running by following the instructions in [apps/server/README.md](../server/README.md) up until "Populating the Database".
+Then, populate the database by running the following command in `apps/data`:

 ```zsh
 python3 floorplans/deserializer/database_population.py